For unto YOU is born this day a Savior, who is Christ, the Lord!

 - Luke 2:11

-That's when it hit me: What if I couldn't do this?
-What if I couldn't play the organ, had no outlet through which to express this important part of my life?
-And what if the message sacred music expresses were not the joyful news of God's gift to mankind, at Christmas or anytime throughout the year?
+Thats when it hit me: What if I couldnt do this, couldnt play the organ, had no outlet like the church through which to express this important part of my life?
+And what if the message sacred music conveys were not the joyful news of the Messiah, at Christmas or anytime during the year?

--- Applying the Christmas message to my own life, instead of worrying about how well I'm relating it to others, transforms every other Christmas experience.
+2. Applying the Christmas message to my own life, instead of worrying about how well Im relating it to others, transforms everything connected with Christ-mas and spawns more lessons.

--- I don't have to attend every concert, accept every party invitation, or take on new responsibilities while my family and music responsibilities are already greater than usual.
+3. I dont need to attend every concert, accept every party invitation or take on new responsibilities when responsibilities are greater than usual.

--- Belonging to - family, friends, church, etc. - is better than giving to or getting from.
+5. Having someone to belong to is better than giving to or getting from.

--- Status isn't measured by the number of cards mailed, cookies baked, or guests entertained.
+6. Status doesnt depend on the number of cards mailed or guests entertained.

--- The more carols sung, children held and gratitude expressed, the more joy in the heart.
+8. The more carols sung, children held and gratitude expressed, the more peace and joy in the heart.

--- The more entrenched the first eight lessons are, the less anxiety when the work collects, the traffic jams, the stores crowd, and the clerks don't smile.
+9. The more entrenched the first eight lessons are, the less anxiety when the work collects, the traffic jams, the stores crowd and the clerks dont smile.

 The Columbia County News-Times ©2013.
 All Rights Reserved.